Honeywell TH9320WF Touchscreen Thermostat

 Troubleshooting

-If you have difficulty with your thermostat, Honeywell TH9320WF please try the following suggestions.
+If you have difficulty with your Honeywell TH9320WF thermostat installation or operation, please try the following suggestions.
 Most problems can be corrected quickly and easily.

 - Check the circuit breaker and reset if necessary.